 Casualty insurance has a less precise definition and has been used to describe liability insurance.
-Casualty insurance will pay for the legal costs that result from property damage or bodily injury to another that was caused by negligence or omission on your part.

 Property Insurance on Your Car